Are Injections for Osteoarthritis Right for You?

 Receiving the cortisone injection a few weeks before I left gave the medicine enough time to do its job and help with the inflammation.
 Without receiving the injection, completing the hike would have been impossible.
 While I was in good shape and had my Arizona brace to provide extra stability and take much of the strain off my ankle, the cortisone injection played a key role in helping me complete the hike.

 Hyaluronic acid (HA) is another popular injection to help treat arthritis.
 It’s also known as hyaluronan or viscosupplementation.

 Hyaluronic acid is a substance naturally produced by the body in the synovial fluid within a joint.
 HA gives the synovial fluid a viscous quality that helps a joint lubricate and absorb shock.
 When a joint has been damaged by osteoarthritis, often times there is less HA in the joint fluid.
 By injecting HA into the affected joint, an individual can experience pain relief and less inflammation.

 While cortisone injections are done in a single doctor visit, hyaluronic acid injections are usually given over a period of a few weeks.
-Depending on the brand of HA that’s used, injections are given weekly over the course of 3 to 5 weeks.
-For example, Euflexxa is given once a week for three weeks while Hyalgan and Supartz are given over a five week period.
+Depending on the brand of HA that is used, injections are given weekly over the course of three to five weeks.
+For example, Euflexxa is given once a week for three weeks while Hyalgan and Supartz are given over a five-week period.
 Synvisc-One is only needed once.
 Regardless of the brand of HA, the injections should only be received once every six months.

 My Experiences with Hyaluronic Acid